 Chemically, motor oils are mostly saturated hydrocarbons of about 15 to 50 carbon atoms.
 These hydrocarbons may include not only straight and branched chain structures, but also cyclic components.
 However, petroleum used for motor oil must have certain components removed.
 These include alkenes and certain nitrogen and sulfur compounds.
 Such compounds oxidize with heat to produce corrosive acid compounds that attack metal.
-Additives are formulated in, not only to lower friction, but also to increase detergency and dispersancy.
+Formulations include additives, not simply to lower friction, but to increase detergency and dispersancy as well.

 Typically, grease consists of an oil emulsified with a thickening soap.
 As a result, greases are said to be thixotropic.
 The soap may be metallic stearates such as calcium or lithium stearate or stearate derivatives.
 Perhaps the reader has heard of lithium grease?
 Other thickeners may also be added to the oil, such as clays or mica.
 Other ingredients may be added to greases, such as graphite or molybdenum sulfide.